xiaogengen007/GamePlatform/README.md

 - set the maximum time(second) in one turn, in the class **DeminGame.java**, in its construction function **DeminGame()** , change the command **this.maxTurnTime = 1;** its right number is the maximum time in one turn;

+## 4. init your database profile

+Before using this program for sever and database, you need to create a folder **D:/resource/datebase/** to save for your database.